CALL (02) 9610 1046

 After assessing contributions, the court will look at the future needs of each party.
 This involves considering various factors, including:

-For example, if one person has a higher earning capacity or if one person is the primary carer of children, they may be entitled to a larger share of the property.
+For example, if one person has a higher earning capacity or if one person is the primary carer of the children, they may be entitled to a larger share of the asset pool.

 4. Reach an Agreement or Apply to the Court